Getting an inheritance can usher in a wide range of emotions.

 Receiving an inheritance could be a great reason to sit down and review your financial situation.
 Now may be the time to assess—or reassess—your current needs and priorities.
 Looking at your own personal financial statements—including income, expenses, assets, and liabilities—might be the easiest way to start.

 Taking some time to think about your goals may help define your values and not only help you arrive at where you stand, but guide you as you determine the best course of action for investing the money.
 How you ultimately invest an inheritance will depend on the financial goal (or goals) for that money.
+Leveraging tools such as automated investing can help you consistently grow your portfolio over time.

 Paying Down Debts